MSIA/2020-msia423-ganguly-got/README.md

 		- Set `MYSQL_USER` to the “master username” that you used to create the database server
 		- Set `MYSQL_PASSWORD` to the “master password” that you used to create the database server
 		- Set `MYSQL_HOST` to be the RDS instance endpoint from the console
 		- Set  `MYSQL_HOST` to be 3306
-Again all the details are given default values which can be left unchanged.
+Again all the details are given default values which can be left unchanged.Set
+		- Set

  - Set the environment variables in your ~/.bashrc,

      `echo 'source .mysqlconfig'>>~/.bashrc`